joticajulian/koinos-contract/templates/token/README.md

 # Token contract - KCS-3.alpha

-NOTE: This version does not support the authorize function of smart wallets.
-This part will be implemented after the application of the governance proposal.

 ### Configure the contract

 First open the contract `src/assembly/___CONTRACT_CLASS___.ts`.
 As you can see this contract extends the Token Class, which already contains all the methods and parameters for a token.